 Dr Fox supplies acetazolamide tablets on prescription - you are required to answer a short medical questionnaire before your order can be completed.

 The Diamox brand is no longer being sold in the UK (April 2015).
 We continue to use the name Diamox for acetazolamide tablets because this is the name people recognise.
-We supply only UK licensed acetazolamide from UK pharmacies.
+We supply only UK licensed acetazolamide from our UK pharmacy.

 The order process

 Answer short medical questionnaire